NASA-Planetary-Science/sbpy/README.rst

 Overview
 --------

-For an overview of the sbpy project please visit this `project overview page <https://sbpy.readthedocs.io/en/latest/about.html>`_ and the `official sbpy website <http://sbpy.org>`_.
+For an overview of the sbpy project please visit the `project overview page <https://sbpy.readthedocs.io/en/latest/about.html>`_ and the `official sbpy website <https://sbpy.org>`_.

 Installation